 I certify that (name of student)

 has written a paper that satisfies the

 Rigorous Writing Requirement.
 The

 student wrote the paper

 in connection with the

 course,

 ; the paper qualified

 for a grade no lower than C+ (or the

+Tot a grade no lower than C+ (or the

 equivalent thereof).

-as directed research; the

-paper would receive a grade no

-lower than C+ (or the equivalent
+· ·

+equivalent thereof).